-- Do not use any battery packs other than a genuine Canon Battery Pack LP-E17. - In case of charging or charger issues, see Charging the Battery.
+- If the battery's remaining capacity () is 94% or higher, the battery will not be charged. - Do not use any battery packs other than a genuine Canon Battery Pack LP-E6NH/ LP-E6N/LP-E6. - In case of charging or charger issues, see Charging the Battery.